vincent100/Miscellaneous/README.md

 # Description

-This is a list of many miscellaneous projects I worked on.
-Most of these are simply based on small observations.
+This is a list of many smaller miscellaneous projects I worked on.
+Some of these are based on small observations, while others are larger.